JaDetGodtDu/nodejs_exam/readme.md

 - Add more stat logic (Can't play when energy=0, hunger=0 decays health etc.) (DONE)

-- FIX THE ALERT WHEN DELETING ACCOUNT ! ! !
+- FIX THE ALERT WHEN DELETING ACCOUNT (DONE)

+- Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived. (half done)

 - Set up admin system in frontend